 Thai cave boys and coach dug holes daily in hope of escape

-CHIANG RAI: Before they were found by two British cave divers, 12 schoolboys from the Wild Boar Academy football team and their coach would dig a hole with pieces of rock every day as they tried to escape from the waterlogged Tham Luang cave complex, said an army medic who had stayed with them throughout the rescue mission.
+CHIANG RAI: Before they were found by two British cave divers, 12 schoolboys from the Wild Boar Academy football team and their coach dug a hole with pieces of rock every day in a bid to escape from the waterlogged Tham Luang cave complex, said an army medic who stayed with them throughout the rescue mission.

 In a Facebook post on Monday (Jul 16), Pak Loharnshoon wrote that the survivors had dug holes as deep as 5m despite their lack of food, and praised them for maintaining good morale in a time of crisis.